 What kinds of things can complicate the process?
-For one thing, the network might be congested at the Akamai end: that means it could take longer for events to get pushed out to the customer.
+For one, the network might be congested at the Akamai end: that means it could take longer for events to get pushed out to the customer.
 Alternatively, things might be congested at your end.
 For example, suppose your listener endpoint can only handle 10 notifications per minute (which, admittedly, is an unrealistically-low value).
-Let’s further suppose that 100 people just registered on to your website.
+Let’s further suppose that 100 people just registered on your website.
 That means that 100 event notifications are on their way to an endpoint that can only handle 10 such notifications per minute.
 In a case like that, delays are inevitable.

-We should also note that we can’t guarantee that notifications will be delivered in the exact order in which those events occurred.
+We should also note that Akamai can’t guarantee that notifications will be delivered in the exact order in which those events occurred.
 Suppose events 1, 2, 3, 4, and 5 occur in rapid-fire succession.
 Typically you’ll receive your event notifications in that exact same order: 1, 2, 3, 4, and 5.
 However, it’s possible that you might receive the notifications in this order: 1, 2, 3, 5, 4.
 That’s just the way the system works.

 To help keep the system moving as efficiently, and as quickly, as possible, the Identity Cloud constantly monitors for such things as:

 - The number of events currently in the event pipeline.

 - The number of outgoing notifications.

 - The success and failure rates for webhook deliveries.